Perugia Press Prize

 - Remove identifying material (name, address, email, bio, publications acknowledgements, etc.) from your manuscript.

 - We are only able to accept online submissions.
-Read and follow all application instructions to upload your manuscript to the online submissions page.
+Read and follow all application instructions to upload your manuscript to our page on Submittable.

 - Save manuscript as a single electronic file in .pdf format (e.g. poems.pdf).
-Other accepted formats are .rtf (rich text format), or .doc or .docx (MSWord).
+Other accepted formats are .doc or .docx (MSWord).

-- Cover letter and bio may be added in the “comments” section, but are not required.
-Publications acknowledgments may be included in “comments” also, but should be excluded from the manuscript itself.
+- Cover letter and bio may be added, but are not required.
+Publications acknowledgments may be included in “cover letter” box also, but should be excluded from the manuscript itself.

 - A non-refundable entry fee of $27 must accompany each submission.
 You may submit more than one manuscript; each is considered separately and must include a separate entry fee.
-Make your payment of $27 using your credit card at our secure site.
+Make your payment of $27 using your credit card on the secure Submittable site.
 Note: Submission fees are integral to our operations and go directly toward the mission and work of our small press.
 Thank you for your support!

 - Winner is announced by April 1.
-All submitters will get an email to the address given at time of submission.
 We also announce the results, including semi-finalists, finalists, and the winner, via our e-newsletter, this website, and on Facebook and Twitter.
 If you submitted and did not hear back, please check your spam or one of these places.

 - To be certain that manuscripts receive the fairest consideration, all manuscripts are submitted to the judging panel anonymously.